Vilels/planet-interview-challenge/README.md

 **Plan:**
 - **Analyze the project:** identifying the structure, core concepts, and main files of the project.
 - **Set up the project:** Install the project on my machine and all its dependencies.
-- **Fix the tests:** Changing the tests and the related application code for making the tests pass.
+- **Fix the tests:** Changing the tests and the related application code for making the tests to pass.
-- **Refactoring:** Trying to identify classes or functions where the code can be refactored, making it more presentable or up-to-date.
+- **Refactoring:** Trying to identify classes or functions where the code can be refactored, making it more presentable and up-to-date.
 - **Documentation:** Adding instructions on how to run the application and tests.

 ### Project resume